slaveOftime/Fun.Build/README.md

         }
     ]
     // You can have multiple pipelines, sometimes you only want to run it only if the command specified the pipeline name.
     // If this is set to false, then it will always run if you do not specify which pipeline to run.
+By default it is true.
     // To specify you can do this: dotnet fsi build.fsx -p Fun.Build runIfOnlySpecified false
 }